City Guides Provence-Alpes-Côte d'Azur

 Further on the west, Cannes and Antibes are two beautiful cities on the French Riviera worth exploring, and they are easy to reach by regional train.

-If you prefer to explore inland, this countryside of Provence guided tour visits lovely towns like Grasse, Gourdon, and Saint-Paul-de-Vence and has excellent reviews.
+If you prefer to explore inland, this Provence Countryside guided tour visits lovely towns like Grasse, Gourdon, and Saint-Paul-de-Vence and has excellent reviews.

-The Côtes de Provence appellation is very extensive (it alone represents 60% of Provençal production) and is quickly accessible from Draguignan, Toulon, Marseille, or even Saint Tropez.
-You will, of course, discover in this appellation producers of rosé wine but also of fruity and quite full-bodied red wines and aromatic and fruity whites.
+The Côtes de Provence Appellation is very extensive.
+You will, of course, discover in this appellation producers of rosé wine (90% of the wine production) but also of fruity and quite full-bodied red wines and aromatic and fruity whites.

-This full-day Côtes de Provence wine tour from Nice visits three award-winning wineries in the region where you can taste a variety of fine wines.
+If you don’t have a car, this full-day Côtes de Provence wine tour from Nice visits three award-winning wineries in the Provence Wine Region, where you can taste a variety of fine wines.

-And there you have it, what to see in Nice-France, things to do, and top tips for a wonderful stay in the capital of the French Riviera.
-So, what are you waiting for?
+And there you have it: what to see in Nice, things to do, and top tips for a wonderful stay in the capital of the French Riviera.
+So, what are you waiting for?!
 Book your trip to Nice today!

 Click here for more City Guides